sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 k8s folder
    nginx-depl.yaml
-   nginx-service
+   nginx-service.yaml
    kustomization.yaml

 kustomization.yaml
-##kurbenetes resources that need to be managed by kustomize
+kurbenetes resources that need to be managed by kustomize:
 resources:
   - nginx-deploy.yaml
   - nginx-service.yaml

-##Customizations that need to be made
+Customizations that need to be made:
 commonLabels:
   company: mycompany

 kustomize build k8s/

-output: service,  nginx
+output: service,  nginx:
 The Kustomize build command combines all the manifests and applies the defined transformations

-The Kustomize build command does not apply/deploy the kubernetes resources to a cluster
+The Kustomize build command does not apply/deploy the kubernetes resources to a cluster:
-  - The output needs to be redirected to the kubectl apply command
+  - The output needs to be redirected to the kubectl apply command:

 to run it: